hasankurayy/tailormind-project/Readme.md

 └── README.md          # This file
 ```

-## 🚀 Quick Start

-# **I ADDED THIS CHANGES**
-- All students endpoint prepared and checked on postman
-- Students endpoints query params or body are validated with zod-schema
-- Adding Zod Error to global-error-handler for find the issue simply
-- Adding response intercepor to `GET /api/v1/students`.
-You can find in middlewares folder.

 # ---------------------------------------------
 # 🚀 Added Features and Improvements
 1. Student Endpoints Completed and Tested